Atomic Clock Movements

 Also, I did not realize this.
 The minute hand on UTS (LaCross) clock moves in quarter minute increments instead of moving smoothly hence imperceptibly.
 The Takane does the same thing.
 This is because both of these movements uses 2 motors instead of the traditional one motor to drive the second hand...which drives the minute hand, which drives the hour hand.
 Instead, one motor drives the second hand and the other drives the minute and hour hands.
 If you don't want to use a second hand, the second-hand motor is useless.
 There doesn't seem to be any way of turning off this motor giving a little extra life to the battery.

-The back cover of the Takane was easily removed without damaging it.
-It has these tiny Philips head jeweler's screws.
+I use the U. T. S in my all steel military clock.
+I found that part of the back of the UTS was open and the ferrite rod antenna was easily removed without damaging it.
 Even though the ferrite antenna was glued in with hot melt glue, I could get it out.
 I did have to make a cover or container for the antenna.
-It's a hollowed out piece of Plexiglas rod which you can see above the clock.
+It's a hollowed out piece of 1 1/2" acrylic rod - which you can see above the clock.

 Now the old Edwards military school clock is back in sync.
-The UTS movement I bought replace an Atomix movement in our wedding anniversary clock pictured on the prior page.
+A second UTS movement I bought replaced an Atomix movement in our wedding anniversary clock pictured on the prior page.

 The best movement thus far is the UTS.
 It's easy to set and it has been the best in setting and resetting itself for DST.
 The only problems are: it is the highest price movement, about twice that of the others; it is shipped from Canada; and it has a mild tick-tick-tick when mounted on a plastic clock face.